-- 1. In the AM console, go to Realms > Realm Name > Services and select Add a Service. - 2.
-Select User Self-Service from the list of possible services. - 3.
+- 1. Log in to the AM console as an administrator, for example, amAdmin. - 2.
+Navigate to Realms > Realm Name > Services and select Add a Service. - 3.
+Select User Self-Service from the list of possible services. - 4.
 Populate the values of the Encryption Key Pair Alias and the Signing Secret Key Alias properties with the names of the key pair aliases in your JCEKS keystore.
 Note that the name of the demo keys shows with a gray color; that does not mean the fields are filled in.